Furkan-Oezel/Burning-Hornet/README.md

 # eBPF/XDP based firewall

-This firewall filters on layer 3 (layer 2 and 4 can be added aswell) and can change its behaviour through userspace programs.
+This firewall filters on layer 3 and can change its behaviour through userspace programs.

 ## How to build